rimelek/tutorial-docker-build/README.md

 The question arises, can we build an image without Dockerfile knowing what we finally know about the build process?
-The answer is yes, however, I wouldn't recommend to use that in production.
+The answer is yes, however, I wouldn't recommend using that in production.
 Let's do it anyway.

-You can find [./build.sh](build.sh) in the project root which takes one optional argument, the image name.
+You can find [./scripts/custom-build.sh](./scripts/custom-build.sh) from the project root which takes one optional argument, the image name.

 It contains a function called `build_layer` which takes the following arguments: